The Meaning of Inebriating Substances

 - The body has increasingly become the real defining factor.
 People invest time and money in shaping their body, increasing their muscles and practicing bodily activities (whether dancing or sport).
 This inevitably comes to the expense of the mind: less time and less money for reading and studying.

-- Therefore it makes sense that people be afraid of lung cancer but not of dementia; that people be willing to lose control over their mind but not over their lungs; that people be willing to injure their mind, but not injure their body.
+- Therefore it makes sense for people to be afraid of lung cancer but not of dementia; for people to be willing to lose control over their minds but not over their lungs; for people to be willing to injure their mind, but not injure their body.

 |